emanuelefirmani/get-git-english/docs/obiettivo_4.rst

 .. figure:: img/bug-1.png

 Oh, no!
-The second ``commit``, that with the comment "*horrore and revulsion*\ " has been a huge mistake!
-Ah, if we only could rewrite the story and remove it!
+The second ``commit``, that one with the comment "*horror and revulsion*\ " has been a huge mistake!
+Ah, could we only rewrite the story and remove it!

 You can do it!
-The idea is to bring ``feature`` back in time, on ``master``, and to use ``cherry-pick`` to apply changes again one by one, careful to not apply the changes introduced by "*horror and revulsion*\ ".
+The idea is to bring ``feature`` back in time, on ``master``, and to use ``cherry-pick`` to apply changes again one by one, careful not to apply changes introduced by
+"*horror and revulsion*\ ".
 You only need to know the values of the keys of the 3 ``commits``